nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/controlling-server.md

 Running `nekonote server start` will launch the web server with enabling SSL.
 Clients must request the server with `https://`.

-# Debugging for Deamonized Server
+# Debugging For Deamonized Server

 When `daemonize true` is set in `preference/your_environment/server/puma.rb` you can't see any messages on STDOUT nor STDERR.
 That's because file descriptors are closed.